-In particular circumstances, other models of post-treatment care can be safely and effectively provided such as nurse-led models of care (Monterosso et al. 2019).
-Other models of post-treatment care can be provided in these locations or by these health professionals:
+In particular circumstances, other models of follow-up care can be safely added such as nurse-led models (Monterosso et al. 2019).
+Other models of follow-up care can be provided in these locations or by these health professionals:

 - in a shared care setting

-- in a general practice setting
+- · in a general practice setting

 - by non-medical staff

-- by allied health or nurses
+- by allied health professionals or nurses

 - in a non-face-to-face setting (e.g. by telehealth).

 A designated member of the team should document the agreed survivorship care plan.
-The survivorship care plan should support wellness and have a strong emphasis on healthy lifestyle changes such as a balanced diet, a non-sedentary lifestyle, weight management and a mix of aerobic and resistance exercise (COSA 2018; Hayes et al. 2019).
+The survivorship care plan or chronic disease management plan should support wellness and have a strong emphasis on healthy lifestyle changes such as a balanced diet, a non-sedentary lifestyle, weight management and a mix of aerobic and resistance exercise (COSA 2018; Hayes et al. 2019).